12 mind-blowing places for nature in Denmark

 8. Faxe Kalkbrud

-You can join a guided fossil hunt organised by Geomuseum Faxe, but you can search on your own as well.
+You can join a guided fossil hunt organized by Geomuseum Faxe, but you can search on your own as well.
 Today, it’s used to extract calcium.

 9. The Wadden Sea